dmytro-cloud/Cherenkov/README.md

 # Cherenkov

 To compile it you need to have root 6.16+.
-Run make in the root directory.
+Run make in the root of repo's directory.

 Then you have to run
 root UnitedModelsScatteringGeant.so